Sub-Token Routing for KV Cache Compression: Method

+For LLMs, we use query-aware value-group routing.
+A cached context token may be important for one query and less useful for another.
+We therefore allocate the value-group budget using information from the query region.

-The input sequence is divided into a context region and a query region, with token index sets \(\mathcal{C}\) and \(\mathcal{Q}\), respectively.
-The context region contains the earlier tokens whose KV entries may later be reused.
-The query region contains the later tokens and determines which part of the context is relevant.
+Specifically, the input is divided into a context region \(C\) and a query region \(Q\).
+The context region contains cached tokens.
+The query region contains the tokens used to determine which cached information is needed.
+For each retained context token \(j\in\mathcal{C}_{\mathrm{keep}}\), the router uses the token state and a query summary to produce group scores:

-As illustrated in Figure~\ref{fig:overview}~(b), for each context token \(j \in \mathcal{C}\), let \(v_j^{(g)}\) denote its \(g\)-th value group.
-We assign an importance score to each context-token / value-group pair by

-where \(\alpha_j\) is a query-conditioned relevance signal for context token \(j\), measuring token-level relevance to the current query.
-The second factor measures the magnitude of the corresponding value group.